mukhtar-github/LeetCode-Explore/Introduction to Data Structure/Introduction to Data Structure.md

 * All the DVDs would be inside a plastic cover.
 * The cover would have the name of the movie, the cast, and all sorts of other details.
 * All the covers would be of exactly the same size and would contain just one, and only one, DVD.

+You might not actually name the DVD box, but when you want your sister to fetch a DVD, you'd tell her that the DVD is inside your "DVD box", and she would instantly know where to find the box.
+This is a very simple yet realistic scenario that is easy to understand and relate to.
+So, now let us move over to the world of computers and port this example to programming.

+Suppose you were told that you needed to build some software to keep track of all the DVDs in an inventory.
+This is the exact same scenario that we just described above, but on a much larger scale.
+So let's imagine the DVD box as a virtual DVD library.
+For each DVD, you would have certain properties that would be specific attributes of the movies themselves.

+In addition to the properties of a DVD, you're also told the maximum number of DVDs that can be stored in the inventory.
+Obviously, you wouldn't want to store ancient movies from the 1900s unless they were popular ones, right?
+Say you were told that the requirement is to maintain a maximum inventory of just 100 DVDs.
+This is an important piece of information because, without this, you wouldn't be able to find the perfectly sized box to fit all the DVDs easily.
+How could we find a box of a particular size that would be able to fit a maximum of 100 DVDs?
+Well, lucky for us, we don't need to physically find a cardboard box or anything—there's a programming construct for this purpose.
+That programming construct is known as an *Array*.